top of page

 Shire Pharmaceuticals

-Pan-European launch concepts for Intuniv, a new ADHD medication developed for children and teenagers, which received great reactions in focus groups of GPs and HCPs across Europe.
-This was about the mundanities of everyday life, which for parents of a child with ADHD, humdrum, uneventful life is what they dream of.
+Pan-European concepts for Intuniv, a new ADHD medication developed for children and teenagers, and DM encouraging GPs to reassess medication at the stressful time of going back to school after the long summer holidays.
+Well received by GPs and HCPs at focus groups across Europe.
+This was about the mundanities of everyday life, for parents of a child with ADHD, humdrum, uneventful life is what they dream of.

 mac2-spread.jpg